-A family's income determines eligibility for assistance and is also used to calculate the family's payment and the PHA's subsidy.
-The PHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regu0lations.
+A family's annual income is used to determine their income eligibility for the public housing program and is also used to calculate the amount of the family's rent payment.
+The PHA will use the policies and methods described in this chapter to ensure that only eligible families receive assistance and that no family pays more or less than its obligation under the regulations.
 This chapter describes HUD regulations and PHA policies related to these topics in three parts as follows: